-MTH 375 DISCRETE STRUCTURES
+MTH 375 DISCRETE MODELS

 An introduction to the methods of discrete mathematics.
-Topics may include logic, sets and mappings, recurrence relations, graphs, techniques and applications of group theory and linear algebra, finite automata, algorithms, and computational complexity.
+Topics include linear and non-linear models.
+With a focus on recurrence relations, long term behavior, and the use of technology to model real world phenomena.
 Prerequisite: MTH 210 or consent of the instructor.
 Annually, Spring.